zzzprojects/EntityFramework-Extensions/README.md

+# What's Entity Framework Extensions?

+Entity Framework Extensions is a library that dramatically improves EF performances by using bulk and batch operations.

+People using this library often report performance enhancement by 50x times and more!

-# Improve Entity Framework performance with Bulk SaveChanges and Bulk Operations
+## Improve Entity Framework performance with Bulk SaveChanges and Bulk Operations

-Solve Entity Framework performance issue when saving with high performance bulk operations and hundred of flexibles feature.
+Solve Entity Framework performance issue when saving with high performance bulk operations and hundreds of flexibles feature.
  - BulkSaveChanges
  - BulkInsert
  - BulkUpdate